Kuhlemeier-lab/R_phenotyping/README.md

  #### Different scale for each picture
  Poor you, it'll take you significantly longer!
 But don't worry, Vivi daddy can help you:

- The best solution is to use the *Set Scale...* tool that you can find in *Analyze > Set Scale...*.
+ The best solution is to use the *Analyze > Set Scale...* tool.
 But it'll get annoying if you have to reach it every time.
  To go faster, create a keyboard shortcut!
 Go to *Plugin > Shortcuts > Add Shortcut...*
  In **Command**, select **Set Scale...**, in **Shortcut**, I recommand you to put **q**.
 This short hint will allow you to make the scale very efficiently as for each picture you'll only need to measure your scale, press **q**, press **Tab**, indicate the scale, and press **Enter** to confirm.
 Three annoying clicks saved for each pictures!
 After making the scale, you can proceed and